la2050/archive/_projects/2014/the-talk-project.md

     - South Bay
     - Westside
-  Does your project impact Los Angeles County?: 'No'
+  Does your project impact Los Angeles County?: 'No' How will your project impact the LA2050 “Live” metrics?:
+    - Prevalence of adverse childhood experience (Dream Metric)
+    - Percentage of LA communities that are resilient (Dream Metric)
+    - >-
+      Rate of gun violence and accidental death as a result of unsecured firearms.
   impact_metrics: >-
     Our project will keep kids safe, so they can have positive childhood experiences, free of firearms accidents; the project will strengthen